acs12/Simulation-of-Handshake/README.md

 # Simulation of Handshake Using React-Redux-Node-Kafka-MongoDB

 Handshake-Redux-Dummy is the simulation of the website named Handshake.
-All the services offered by the Handshake for student and company is acieved in thie project.
+All the services offered by the Handshake for student and company is achieved in this project.
+Apache Kafka is used as a messaging service and to make the system distributed.

 ## Getting Started